cbschuld/chrisschuld.com-legacy/_posts/2019-02-23-programming-a-dsc-alarm-1832.md

 **A:** That is because they are in the wrong partition and have to be moved into partition one.
 The DSC factory resets with zones 9-X in partition 0 so they do not appear in partition 1 automatically.

 **Q:** The DSC alarm cannot see the zones (the zones will not chime) in my expander units - WTF?
-**A:** Initially I thought I had the jumpers wrong on the system but it turns out they were in a zero partition and usings codes 202, 203 and 204 fixed that (question above)
+**A:** Initially I thought I had the jumpers wrong on the system but it turns out they were in a zero partition and using codes 202, 203 and 204 fixed that (question above)

 ### Hindsight

 In hindsight it would have been less expensive to not purchase the [IT-100 board](https://amzn.to/2BPi9KB) and instead pick up the [Eyez-On Envisalink EVL-4EZR](https://amzn.to/2E6YINH).
-The IT-100 board was fun to mess with and was somewhat nostaglic.
+The IT-100 board was fun to mess with and was somewhat nostalgic.
 However, now I am decorating it with a Raspberry Pi.